Indus Valley Civilization - Points to Remember for UPSC Civil Services Exam

 • The Yogi on the seal is surrounded by buffalo, tiger, elephant, rhinoceros, and deer.

-• Signs of phallic worship has been found.
+• Signs of phallic worship have been found.

 • Harappans worshipped the mother Goddess.
 It is evident from the terracotta figurine recovered from Harappa.